kight555/ImageSmith/README.md

 Because it bundles its runtime and dependencies, you can set it up and add it to your application menu entirely through the terminal.

-### Complete Setup & Installation Steps
+# How to Install ImageSmith

+Follow these instructions to set up the ImageSmith application on your system.

+## Step 1: Navigate to your Downloads folder
+cd ~/Downloads

+## Step 2: Rename the file
+mv ImageSmith-v1.0.0-x86_64.appimage imagesmith

-## 1. Make the AppImage executable
+## Step 3: Make the file executable
-  Open your terminal in the folder where your AppImage is located and run: chmod +x imagesmith
+chmod +x imagesmith

+## Step 4: Move the file to your Applications directory
+mv imagesmith ~/Applications/

-## 2. Create the local applications directory:
+## Step 5: Create the desktop applications directory
 mkdir -p ~/.local/share/applications

-## 3. Create and open the desktop entry file using nano:
+## Step 6: Create the desktop entry file
-  nano ~/.local/share/applications/imagesmith.desktop

-## 4. Paste the following configuration into the file:
+Run the following command to open the text editor: nano ~/.local/share/applications/imagesmith.desktop

-(Make sure to replace /path/to/imagesmith with the absolute path to your file)
+Once in the editor, paste the following configuration, then save and exit:

 [Desktop Entry]
 Type=Application
 Name=ImageSmith
-Exec=/path/to/imagesmith
+Exec=/home/taurbit/Applications/imagesmith
 Categories=Graphics;Utility;
 Comment=Simple image editing without the bloat

-* Note: Save the file in nano by pressing Ctrl+O, hitting Enter, and then exiting with Ctrl+X
-## 5. Refresh the application database:
+## Step 7: Update the desktop database
 update-desktop-database ~/.local/share/applications

 ---